desmap/ale-sensible/README.md

 - **No stuttery gutter taking space or shaking up your code, experience a butter-smooth ALE**
 - **No nervous ALE always warning and flagging the current line while you edit code**
-- **No sluggish/intentionally delayed linting; linting is right after 0ms in Normal or 0ms after leaving Insert Mode**
+- **No sluggish/intentionally delayed linting, linting is right after 0ms in Normal or 0ms after leaving Insert Mode**
 - **No more broken colorthemes, ALE SENSIBLE matches all your colorthemes**
 - **No bloat in your .vimrc/init.vim, it's just one line pulling a tiny 190-byte-plugin**